JohnEBoyBaby/i.Q/README.md

 # i.Q
 NEW PROGRAMMER.
 NEW PROGRAMMING.

 GEE ..! https://www.youtube.com/watch?v=U7mPqycQ0tQ ... now that's the 'kind' kind I like ...
 I LOVE SOFT LEGS ...
 I LOVE TRUTH ...
-I LOVE PUREHEART ...
+I LOVE PUREHEART ... worth FIQHTINQ FQR ... most PUREHEART daughters of ancient Han ... 'crossed legs' ... 'soft legs' ... moi, raison d'etre ...
+PUREHEART ...
+TRUTH ...
+LOVE ...
+GOOD ...
+I seek not to be 'right' I SEEK TO BE GOOD ...
+I HAVE NO 'FRIENDS' ...
+I AM TRUTH ... ...
+TRUTH HAS NO 'FRIENDS' ...
+BE GOOD ... or be gone ...
+WORD.

 NEW PROGRAM.